Addition, subtraction and multiplication are defined,

 prime ideals: An ideal is defined to be prime if it doesn't contain a

-product unless it contains at least one of its factors
+product unless it contains at least one factor

 The radical Rad(I) of an ideal I

-is the set of all ring elements which have at least one of their powers in I.
+is the set of all ring elements which have one of their powers in I.

 The radical of an ideal is an ideal.

-An ideal which is the radical of another is called a radical ideal.
+If an ideal is the radical of another it's called a radical ideal.

 is a radical ideal.